A revolutionary discovery

 William Cruaud Sr

 William sr. has been a trained stonemason and specialist concrete inventor for 40 years.
 Winner of the gold medal at the Geneva International Exhibition of Inventions for an innovative concrete, he managed a company based on his invention for 15 years.
-He is currently Néolithe’s Research & Development Director, responsible for development of the waste fossilisation process.
+He is currently Néolithe’s Deputy General Director, responsible for development of the waste fossilisation process.

 Co-founder and Director General